learning2hash/learning2hash.github.io/tutorial.md

 ### Contact & Feedback

 Got thoughts on this tutorial?
-I'd love to hear them!
 You can reach out to the author, [Sean Moran](https://sjmoran.github.io/), anytime.
 Want to dive into the code?
-Check it out [here](./tutorial/hashing_tutorial.py), and don’t forget to grab the dependencies from the [requirements.txt]
+Check it out [here](./tutorial/hashing_tutorial.py), and don’t forget to grab the dependencies from the [requirements.txt](./tutorial/requirements.txt)

 Copyright © [Sean Moran](https://sjmoran.github.io/) 2024.
 All opinions are my own.